hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 11. Store DNA @ -20°C.

 ## V - SOE-PCR and Generation of Mutagenic DNA
+In this section you will use Splicing by Overlap Extension PCR (SOE-PCR) to fuse the upstream, downstream, and Erm<sup>R</sup> Marker DNA fragments into one DNA molecule that I call Mutagenic DNA.
+When inserted into VF, this Mutagenic DNA will replace the targeted gene with LUH-FRT-Erm<sup>R</sup>-FRT-spacer-barcode-RUH, generating the desired deletion.
+The overall approach is to

 ## VI - *tfoX* Transformation
+In this section you will insert the Mutagenic DNA into VF using natural transformation.
 ## VII - Screening and Sequencing Δ*gene*::erm-bar Candidates

 ## VIII - Removal of Erm<sup>R</sup> by FLP Recombinase